 Your Service is Appreciated * Your Needs are a Priority * Your Privacy is Assured

 The Town of Rolesville stands ready to assist its Veteran and Active Duty Military citizens and families.
 Below are some resources that may be helpful.
 For more comprehensive assistance contact Town Hall and ask to speak to Robin Peyton, Town Clerk/Veterans Liaison (click for email).
-Please note that to serve you most fully, a privacy release form may be required.
-You may download a release form here.
+Please note that to serve you most fully, a may be required.
 Once completed, the form may be mailed, emailed, or dropped off at Town Hall 502 Southtown Circle (physical) / P.O.
 Box 250 (mailing), Rolesville, NC 27571.
 If schedule allows, we would be happy to chat with you when dropping off your form, otherwise, an appointment is recommended.
 Click on the links below to discover these great organizations in North Carolina offering services specific to veterans and their concerns.
 More agency links to be added in future so check back often.

 Do you know a service member with immediate ties to you and/or Rolesville you would like to recognize?
 Consider being a part of Rolesville's Military Banner Program.
 For more information on the program download a Military Banner Flyer or complete a